kenijo/AutoplayStopperMV3/README.md

 This extension is compatible with all Chromium based browsers, icnluding: Brave, Chrome, Edge, Opera, Vivaldi, etc.

 # AutoplayStopper (MV3)
+AutoplayStopper Chrome Extension compatible with MV3

-This is a Manifest v3 compatible fork of the defunct [AutoplayStopper](https://chromewebstore.google.com/detail/AutoplayStopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension.
+This is a much simpler version of the original [AutoplayStopper](https://chromewebstore.google.com/detail/AutoplayStopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension.

-The code has been partially rewritten to more effectively block videos.
+Feel free to fork the original [AutoplayStopper](https://github.com/kenijo/AutoplayStopperMV2) repo and update it to Manifest V3.

 # Description
 Stops video autoplay gracefully.

-Make video players (flash & html5) show video thumbnail instead of autoplaying.
+Make video players show video thumbnail instead of autoplaying.

-# Todo
-Add an option page to whitelist website to exclude from being blocked.

 # Enhanced Safe Browsing